icra/ISIMIP_Lake_Sector/Hypsographics/GLOBathy/README.md

     ## [1] 0

-Adding maximum depth (Dmax) from Globathy to HydroLakes.
+Adding maximum depth (Dmax) from GLOBathy to HydroLakes.
 Using the Dmax result reccommended in Khazaei et al. (2022) from several alternatives

 ``` r
 HydroLakes$Dmax_Khazaei <- Globathy_basic$Dmax_use_m
 ```

-Comparing Dmax in Globathy vs Dmean in HydroLakes.
+Comparing Dmax in GLOBathy vs Dmean in HydroLAKES.
 Some impossible situations (Dmax\<mean depth)

 Using ratios: